DevLenin06/Stroke-Prediction-Model/README.md

 - Features: 12
 - Missing values:
   - BMI: 201 missing values (handled by imputing the mean)
-- Imbalance: Only 4.87% of the data represents stroke cases, requiring us to address the imbalance with oversampling techniques.
+- Imbalance: Only 4.87% of the data represents stroke cases.
+Therefore, I was required to address the imbalance with oversampling techniques.

 ## Tools and Libraries Used
 - **Python Libraries:**